• Skip to primary navigation

 Instructions

-• Once you cook the piadina, and while they are still warm, evenly layer ½ cup of the arugula, 3-4 slices of tomato and 2-3 slices of fresh mozzarella over half of the flatbread.
+• Once you cook the piadina, and while they are still warm, evenly layer ½ cup of the arugula, 2 slices of tomato and ¼ of the cheese over the flatbread.

 Notes